artemziborev/python_navigation_api/README.md

-# Celus Python Challenge
+# Python Challenge

-Challenge for Python Backend developers.
 For description see INSTRUCTIONS.md.

 #Project description: